yyyaohhh/tp/docs/UserGuide.md

 2. Download the latest `ModCraft.jar` from [here](https://github.com/AY2324S1-CS2103T-T13-0/tp/releases/tag/v1.2b).

-3. Copy the file to the folder you want to use as the _home folder_ for your ModCraft.
+3. Copy the downloaded jar file to the folder you want to use as the _home folder_(the folder `ModCraft.jar` will be in) for your ModCraft.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ModCraft.jar` command to run the application.<br>
    A GUI similar to below should appear in a few seconds.
 Note how the app contains some sample data.<br> <br>